 This year’s River Hongbao takes place at Gardens by the Bay.

 Fun fact: River Hongbao was originally held at the Singapore Indoor Stadium to create an outdoor Chinese New Year celebration.
 In 2005, it was relocated to the Marina Bay area, where it still takes place, against the backdrop of the gorgeous Singapore skyline.
-This Chinese New Year event has taken place at Gardens by the Bay over the past four years.
+This Chinese New Year event has taken place at Gardens by the Bay since 2021.

 Are there fireworks at River Hongbao?